 Lawrence G. Kloth Jr.

-Lawrence is co-founder of Reading Success Plus, where he is a Dyslexia Consultant, Screener and Tutor.
-He is trained in Lindamood-Bell Phoneme Sequencing (LiPS), as well as Visualizing and Verbalizing and is a Barton Reading and Spelling, Orton-Gillingham Multisensory Mathematics Beginning and Advanced levels for Orton-Gillingham practitioners; and Learning without Tears.
+Lawrence is co-founder of Reading Success Plus, where he is a Dyslexia Specialist, Trainer and Tutor.
+He is trained in Lindamood-Bell Phoneme Sequencing (LiPS), Visualizing and Verbalizing, Barton Reading and Spelling, Orton-Gillingham Multisensory Mathematics Beginning and Advanced levels for Orton-Gillingham practitioners; and Learning without Tears.

 School was always difficult for Lawrence because he was not taught in the way he learned best.
 He is dyslexic, ADD, dysgraphic and has trouble with math.
 School was always a struggle, but accommodations saved him and assistive technology was his best friend.
 Thank goodness for sports, this is where he excelled.
 He played football and baseball in High School, and football for three years at Hope College.
 He is an avid sports fan, enjoys personal fitness and hanging out with friends.
 Lawrence views dyslexia and his other learning disabilities as a gift, allowing him to see the world differently.
 His goals for the future are to help kids who struggle.

 Lawrence is a graduate of Hope College, with a B.A. in Political Science and Leadership.
 Lawrence interned with The Micah Center’s Education Advocacy Group in Grand Rapids, Michigan, where he spoke to various organizations throughout the state, including testifying before the Michigan House Education Committee, and met with the Lt.
 Governor several times.
 Lawrence is a Founding Member of Decoding Dyslexia-Michigan.